RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 }
 ```

-First of all, it's important to understand that this is no clean C code.
+It's important to understand that this is no clean C code.
 GCC would throws thousands of errors while trying to parse that.
 But it's still way more understandable than the asm code, and that was the goal.
-So I'm not going to clean it up to make it pretty, or to compile it, I'm just trying to understand how it works.
+So I'm not goig to try to make it compilable, I'll just try to understand how it works.
 Also, at this point, it my be worth looking into the other write-up for this challenge I mentioned in the beginning.
-As it happens, the author, [KosBeg](https://github.com/KosBeg) owns a IDA license, and you can see how he didn't have too much work to do to cleanup his [decompiled C code](https://github.com/KosBeg/ctf-writeups/tree/master/EasyCTF_IV/ez_rev).
-Well, mine is not as nice, but still workable, and I didn't watch his stuff because I really wanted to do it myself.
+As it happens, the author, [KosBeg](https://github.com/KosBeg), owns a IDA license.
+You can see how he didn't have too much work to do to cleanup his [decompiled C code](https://github.com/KosBeg/ctf-writeups/tree/master/EasyCTF_IV/ez_rev).
+Well, mine is not as nice, but still workable, and I didn't watch his stuff yet because I really wanted to do it myself.
 So lets start the cleanup !

 ``` c
 int PrintFlag(int* flagAddress) {